LSA DEI Strategic Plan - Goal Status

 Engage additional natural science units in participating in preview weekends.

-Expand Preview Weekends to Social Science programs.
-Engage social science units who have expressed interest
+Expand Preview Weekends to Social Science and Humanities programs.

 Create Partnerships with Minority Serving Institutions